-- If you are a interested in exporting to / selling your product in Thailand, we recommend that you contact the US Commercial Service at the US Embassy in Thailand.
+- If you are interested in exporting to / selling your product in Thailand, we recommend that you contact the US Commercial Service at the US Embassy in Thailand.
 As a branch office within the US Department of Commerce, they are tasked with assisting US companies wishing to export abroad, including to Thailand.
 They can provide information on market conditions, customer / importer lists and assist with other business activities (such as locating local partners / agents or helping to perform due diligence).

 - In the USA, the US Department of Commerce also maintains local offices within most states which can help your company with any international export activities.
 A full list of which can be found here.

 - If you are visiting our website from outside of the USA and require assistance exporting / selling to Thailand, please contact your own country’s representative Embassy in Thailand for further assistance.
 A complete list of foreign Embassies operating in Thailand (or if not in Thailand but in the region and whose area of responsibility includes Thailand) may be found here (listing provided by Thailand’s Ministry of Foreign Affairs).